StSchwerdtfeger/Active-Inference-in-R/README.md

   the multiplication or softmac() function might be the issue.
 Will see.
 Also: Only works for Gen_model = 2 so far.
 The issue lies somewhere in the POMDP_model_structure() function....
-- cell_md_dot for the Comb input needs external sum() so far (not the most elegant solution, but not as bad as with B_norm() - both have to be checked for flexibility on different models based on the script in the future.
-For the ATUT model it works so far.
+- cell_md_dot for the Comb input needs external sum() so far (not the most elegant solution, but not as bad as with B_norm() - cell_md_dot and G_epistemic value present deviating values to some degree for Gen_model = 1.

 Very basic Active inference Tutorial is completed, just going through some Math from Shannon's paper "A mathematical theory of communication", Jensens's inequality, Bayes' rule, Thermodynamics and some Semiotics/Linguistics...
 Will be released in the near future along with some other stat tuts via BEM...